jazzband/Watson/docs/user-guide/commands.md

 Edit a frame.

-You can specify the frame to edit with an integer frame index or a frame id.
-For example, to edit the second-to-last frame, pass `-2` as the frame index (put ` -- ` in front of negative indexes to prevent them from being interpreted as an option).
+You can specify the frame to edit by its position or by its frame id.
+For example, to edit the second-to-last frame, pass `-2` as the frame index.
 You can get the id of a frame with the `watson log` command.

 If no id or index is given, the frame defaults to the current frame or the last recorded frame, if no project is currently running.